Reconnecting Our Roots

 - Engaging with Native Community members for cultural teachings

 Six Native American students will be selected to attend each session.
-Summer sessions will meet daily for one week (Monday-Friday), while winter sessions will take place one evening per week for seven consecutive weeks.
-Dinner will be provided.
-Students who participate in all dates will earn a $500 stipend upon completion of the program!
+The first week (Mon-Thurs) will be in-person emphasizing a relationship to our sacred landscape and art in the MNHS Collections.
+The next nine weeks of the program’s schedule is flexible and up to the discretion of the students with guidance from MNHS staff on how our histories have been represented.
+Meals will be provided for all in-person dates.
+Students who participate in all dates will earn a $1,000 stipend upon completion of the program!
+There will also be an opportunity for students to contribute their work to the collections at MNHS.
 Students MUST be able to arrange a ride to the Minnesota History Center and other locations in the Twin Cities each session.

-The 2026 winter session will take place from February 26 - April 9.
+The Autumn ROR session will take place from August 17th - October 22nd.

 For any further questions, please contact the NAI Program Specialist Deacon at deacon.deboer@mnhs.org.